What Wood Floor Colors Are Outdated?

 Make Your Wood Floor Colors Go With Your House Style

 The first thing to consider when choosing wood floor colors is your style of home.
-Here’s a good rule of thumb: the more you make your home’s interior “hardscape” go with its exterior style, the better chance you have of keeping it in style.
+Here’s a good rule of thumb: The more you make your home’s interior “hardscape” go with its exterior style, the better chance you have of keeping it in style.
 For example, imagine a traditional colonial house in the South that’s symmetrical and classical-looking.
-I love weathered, light floors, but I would be careful about putting driftwood-looking floors there or it’ll make no sense once those floors aren’t the latest trend.
+I love weathered, light floors, but I would be careful about putting driftwood-looking floors there, or it’ll make no sense once those floors aren’t the latest trend.
 A better choice would be something a little more traditional, though it could still lean a little weathered and still be cohesive with the overall house style.

 The same goes if you live in a coastal area and you have a bright and airy house.
 Choose something weathered and light in keeping with the feel of your home’s location.
 Don’t put something like exotic tigerwood in a beach house.
 It sounds crazy, but it happens.
 Make the design make sense.

 If your house isn’t any particular style at all, you’re in luck.
 You can choose whatever you want for floors, style-wise.
 The more general the style and design of your home, the more choices you have with flooring.
-The more specific style, the fewer options.
+The more specific style, the fewer your options.
 Obviously, you can break that rule and do what you want, but you run the risk of your floors sticking out like a sore thumb.

 Think About Function

-After you’ve looked at the allover style of your home and figured out which colors would fit it, think about function.
+After you’ve looked at the all-over style of your home and figured out which hardwood floor colors would fit it, think about function.
 If you have dogs, don’t pick a shiny dark floor because you’ll see hair and scratches.
 There are flooring options with varied color and texture in them, hiding both fur and scratches.
 If you are putting your flooring in a wet area, there are great new waterproof options as well.

 Or, if you’re redoing your floors, think about how you will live in your house while they’re being redone.
 If you don’t want to move out for a week or more, get pre-finished floors rather than sand-and-stain.
 This will also give you a lot more options in terms of texture and layered colors and tones.
 Bring home a few samples from the flooring store and see what you like in your space.